552020/unsplash_fullstack_02/README.md

 ### Runtime check in verifyToken

 // In the verifyToken function, consider adding a runtime check to ensure that decoded.id is indeed a number before assigning it to req.userId.
 This can help prevent unexpected behavior if the decoded token doesn't have the expected structure.

+> From here start the offiicial documentation of the template:

 ## Fullstack Example with Next.js (REST API)